5 Get Started!

 REI

-If you live on the West Coast you can visit Daiso
+If you visit the West Coast you can visit Daiso, they bento Holy Land

 Sanrio reseller stores (many different names, mostly the same Sanrio-branded items)